Global Forum 2023 on Modern Direct Democracy

 This forum, organized under a consortium led by Mexico’s world-renowned Independent Electoral Institute, will also examine the infrastructure and supports democracy requires.
 We will discuss the power of independent, people-centered independent institutions for protecting and extending democracy in nations from Latin America to Ghana.

-Including a pre-tour, this forum will last 6 days, from February 27 to March 4, 2023Enlace externo, and include hundreds of speakers reckoning with the question: what protections and assistance does democracy, in its most direct form, require to survive and thrive?
+Including a pre-tour, this forum will last 6 days, from February 27 to March 4, 2023External link, and include hundreds of speakers reckoning with the question: what protections and assistance does democracy, in its most direct form, require to survive and thrive?